alanfurquim/alanfurquim/README.md

   •🌎 Brazilian developer

-  •🎯 Aiming to be a data engineer
+  •🎯 Aiming to be a back end developer

   •🤹🏻‍♂️ Main skills:

   -Python

-  -Dashboards
+  -RPA

   -Databases
 <!---